How do I purchase tickets?

 What about discounts?

 Student attendees receive 50% off on all single tickets, regardless of age.
-Groups of eight or more will receive a 10% discount on all of the tickets purchased.
+Groups of eight or more will receive a 10% discount on all purchased tickets.
 The tickets must be to a single performance and must be purchased at the same time to qualify for the discount.

 All discounts are only available over the phone and in person at the symphony office or at the door at a concert.